Local Government Finance Settlement 2025/26

 Any authority proposing an excessive increase in council tax must hold a local referendum and obtain a ‘yes’ vote before implementing the increase.
 An authority proposing an excessive increase must also make substitute calculations, based on a non-excessive council tax level.
 This is implemented if the excessive increase is rejected in the referendum.

-Draft proposals for 2023/24 will provide local authorities with social care responsibilities (county and unitary authorities) with a total threshold of 5% or more.
+In 2025/26, local authorities with social care responsibilities (county and unitary authorities) will have a total threshold of 5% or more.
 Of this, 2% is available for adult social care and 3% for general spending.
-District councils have a threshold of 3% or £5 on a band D bill; and for Police and Crime Commissioners, the threshold is £15 on a band D bill.
-No thresholds are to be applied to parish and town councils or to mayoral combined authorities.
+District councils have a threshold of 3% or £5.00 on a band D bill; and for Police and Crime Commissioners, the threshold is £14 on a band D bill.
+No thresholds were applied to parish and town councils or to mayoral combined authorities.